 My kennel offers truly versatile Vizsla pups with fantastic temperaments that conform to breed standards and possess the innate ability to become exceptional personal hunting dogs, as well as great companions in the home.

 I've been 'owned by' a Vizsla for about six years now and cannot express how attached to the breed I have become over that time.
 After being introduced to Vizslas while on a two year work secondment in Budapest, Hungary, and being an avid hunter/outdoorsman, I knew it was only a matter of time before I came under the spell of one of those little 'red balls o' fire'.
-My grandparents were originally from Hungary and I carry a Hungarian passport.
+My grandparents were originally from Hungary.
 As odd as it may seem, the breed considered to be the National Dog of Hungary is somehow 'in my blood'.
 That attachment follows into my breeding program.
 I feel a particular patriotism and a very strong responsibility in maintaining the integrity of the Vizsla breed (from working dog, temperament, health and conformation perspectives).
 My breeding focus is to ensure that the original purpose for which the Vizsla was 'created' is maintained and enhanced.
 It would be a bonus to me if I were able to introduce this breed to others and watch them enjoy the same wonderful experience that I have been fortunate to have had with my Vizsla.

 I believe that what sets the Vizsla apart from other breeds is their fantastic temperament.
 Originally bred to be 'in the home' companions, they do set themselves apart.
 My aim is to produce pups with amiable, calm and even temperaments that are comfortable wherever and with whomever they may find themselves.
 The pup's core personality must be one that makes the owner proud to 'show-off' in the field, at the dog park or at home.
 I strive to produce pups that I'd be happy to have around the house and be proud to own, yet still have the drive, desire and ability to excel in the field.